altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 `TODO::link to Algera wiki page`
 }
 {
-~They reached the bottom the the stairs~
+*They stopped walking at the landing of the stairs*
 ~A small rounded door made of dark oak stood closed in front of them~ *Flanagan opened the door*
-~Inside lay another door, made of copper wire~
-~A narrow passage between the two doors lay a panel with one switch~ *Flanagan pulled down on the switch*
+~Maple floors and walled ended less than an arms length~ ~Inside lay another door, made of finely, tightly meshed copper wire~ ~In the narrow passage between the two doors lay an electrical panel with one switch~ *Flanagan pulled it down*
+*The faint buzzing suddenly ceased*
-~The faint buzzing Martha hadn't noticed silenced~ ~Beyond the wire door was a black pool reflected back her and Flanagan's face~ ~Smooth as glass~
+~Martha hadn't noticed it until it was silenced~ *Flanagan stepped forward and opened the second door* ~Beyond the wire door was a black pool reflected back her and Flanagan's face~ ~Smooth as glass~
-*Flanagan stepped forward and opened the second door* 'It reminds me of Obsidian'
+'It reminds me of Obsidian'
 "M::What's with all the doors?"
 "FL::Privacy, my dear, from many things"
+~It was a block encompassing the vast cavern of space~ *Flanagan walked across a short bridge*
+~Made of that same copper wire mesh~
-*Flanagan pressed in his palm on a part of the glass and it sunk in* *He repeated this in several other locations on the glass* *Finally he swung it open*
+*Flanagan pressed in his palm on a part of the glass and it sunk in* *He repeated this in several other locations on the glass* *Finally he swung a door open*
+'M::Okay, not obsidian'
 ~Inside was a dark hallway~
 *He walked forward and beckoned her to follow*
-~She noticed the successively smaller set of cubes she was walking into~ ~Wood, copper, glass, each a layer around the room she was stepping into~ "FL::The doors, please"
+~She noticed the successively smaller set of cubes she was walking into~ 'M::Wood, copper, wizard-glass'
+~Each a layer around the room she was stepping into~ "FL::The doors, please"
+*Flanagan's hand reached toward another electrical switch* ~This one however, was made of the same black glass~ ~Martha looked and found a handle on the other side of the black glass~ ~She heard the electricity hum alive outside~
-*Martha shut the doors*
+*Martha pulled the door shut*
-~She heard the electricity come to life after she closed the copper-wire door~ *She looked back to see Flanagan's hand on an identical switch* }
+}
 {
-*The obsidian door behind her closed with a thump* ~Inside was a pure dark~
+~Inside was a pure dark~
-~Flanagan stood at the end of the small hallway~ "FL::Beyond this next door no outside light has ever reached, inside here could be anything" "M::Have you been inside?"
+~Flanagan stood at the end of the small hallway~
+~His voice echoed from that far away, at least~ "FL::Beyond this next door no outside light has ever reached, inside here could be anything" "M::Have you been inside?"
 "FL::Oh yes, many times"
 'R::This is going to work.'
 `"What is going to work?"`
-"FL::We are going to steal some Algera, hopefully all of it" "M::How?"
+"FL::We are going to steal some Algera, hopefully all of it" *Rossin shrugged*
+~Martha was started to still see him, alone in the dark~ 'M::Right: I see him with my brain'
+"M::How?"
 "FL::We are heading into the link - We are going to boldly pierce through a collection of thoughts and ideas and steal the power behind them"
 `"Mosquito on a tick"`